Note

 What are features?

-Features serve as the input data for your model.
-For data-driven use cases in an enterprise context, features often transform historical data (simple aggregates, window aggregates, row level transforms, etc.).
+A feature is input data for your model.
+In enterprise data-driven use cases, a feature often transforms historical data through simple aggregates, window aggregates, row-level transforms, and similar operations.
 For example, consider a customer churn machine learning model.
-The model inputs could include customer interaction data like 7day_transactions_sum
+The model inputs might include customer interaction data like 7day_transactions_sum (number of transactions in the past seven days) or 7day_complaints_sum (number of complaints in the past seven days).
+Both aggregate functions compute values from the previous seven days of data.

 Problems solved by feature store